cozy-elixir/cozy_publisher/README.md

       ]
     end

-Each post stays in the "posts" directory with the format:
+Each post stays in the `priv/posts/` directory with the format:

-    /posts/YEAR/MONTH-DAY-ID.md
+    priv/posts/YEAR/MONTH-DAY-ID.md

 A typical post will look like this:

-    # /posts/2020/04-17-hello-world.md
+    # priv/posts/2020/04-17-hello-world.md
     %{
       title: "Hello world!",
       author: "José Valim",